Place name origins: Place name origins in Australia

 Australian place names are mainly a mixture of Indigenous and British-derived toponyms.
+The name of Bindi Bindi, a small town, is reduplicated from an aboriginal language, and the name of the suburb of Yanchep was adapted from the name given to the area by the indigenous Noongar people.

 Place name origins in New Zealand

-New Zealand place names derive mostly from Maori and from British sources.
-The Maori named most of New Zealand's natural features.
-When Europeans began arriving in New Zealand from the 17th century they gave their own names to many geographical features and settlements, often after places in Britain or important settlers or famous British people.
-Recently there has been a movement to revive some Maori names.
+New Zealand place names derive mostly from Māori and from British sources, and words such as motu, moana, and puke are commonly used in Māori place names.
+The Māori named most of New Zealand's natural features.
+When Europeans began arriving in New Zealand from the 17th century, they gave their own names to many geographical features and settlements, often after places in Britain or important settlers or famous British people.
+Recently, there has been a movement to revive some Māori names.